PAC-MCTS: Bias-Aware Pruning for Robust LLM-Guided Search and Planning: PAC-MCTS: Theoretical Bounds and Pruning Mechanism

-Since $m^*$ has a strictly higher empirical mean than any node in $M_{\mathrm{bad}}$, it is guaranteed a rank strictly above all $|M_{\mathrm{bad}}|$ candidates in the sorted list.

-Consequently, combining this ranking with the cardinality constraint $K \le |M_{\mathrm{bad}}|$, the set of eliminated nodes (the bottom $K$ positions) corresponds exclusively to indices associated with $M_{\mathrm{bad}}$ (or nodes strictly inferior to them).
-Thus, $m^*$ falls strictly outside the elimination set and is preserved in the next iteration. \end{proof}

-This safety condition inherently provides the formal theoretical justification for dynamic pruning schedules in practical implementations.
-Intuitively, early in the search when clearly suboptimal nodes abound (i.e., $|M_{\mathrm{bad}}|$ is large), a higher pruning rate $a$ is permissible to aggressively accelerate convergence.
-However, as the candidate set becomes more competitive and the active frontier shrinks, the pruning rate must be dynamically decayed to continually satisfy the constraint $K \le |M_{\mathrm{bad}}|$, thereby ensuring the optimal trajectory is never erroneously discarded.

-\begin{theorem}[Step-wise PAC Guarantee] Consider any expansion step with a frontier set of size $M$.
-With probability $1-\delta$, Algorithm \ref{alg:pac_mcts} correctly identifies an $\varepsilon$-optimal node $m^*$ to expand.
-The sample complexity required to distinguish a suboptimal node $m$ from $m^*$ is bounded by:
+\begin{theorem}[Step-wise PAC Upper Bound] With probability $1-\delta$, an adaptive pruning mechanism correctly identifies an $\varepsilon$-optimal node.
+The pairwise sample complexity strictly bounding the worst-case evaluations to safely prune suboptimal arm $m$ scales additively as:

-provided the effective gap satisfies $\Delta_{\mathrm{eff}} = \Delta_m - 4L > \varepsilon$. \end{theorem}
+provided the effective gap satisfies $\Delta_{\mathrm{eff}}=\Delta_{m}-4L>\varepsilon$. \end{theorem}